Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 Keep in mind, a healthy pregnancy is rooted in good health before you are even carrying a baby.
 Before you get pregnant, consider your preconception health.
 It’s good to prep your body for a healthy pregnancy.
-Preconception preparation usually starts three months before getting pregnant.
+Start about three months before getting pregnant.

 Here are five steps you can take to prepare for a healthy pregnancy from the Office on Women's Health: